emilynorton/emilynorton/README.md

 - 👋 Hi, I’m @emilynorton
 - 👀 I’m interested in an accessible web and a kind web
-- 👀 I'm interested in a world where people are safe, have sovereignty, housing, food, healthcare, joy.
+- 👀 I'm interested in a world where people are safe, sovereign, and have good housing, food, and healthcare.
-- 👀 I'm interested in using what I know about healthcare to help actual people have actual healthcare.
 - 🌱 I’m currently learning animation
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to collaborate on improving healthcare for all
 - 📫 How to reach me ...emilyfgb@gmail.com

 <!---